 An oven-safe non-stick skillet is what I use for this recipe.
 Just be sure to use one that has a metal handle, not a plastic one.

-I am particularly fond of the Ballarini pans with the Granitium finish.
-There are several different models, the Torino is just one, but most are PFOA- and heavy metal-free.
+I am particularly fond of the Ballarini pans with the Granitium coating.
+Most are PFOA- and heavy metal-free.
+There are several different models, the Torino is one that has a metal handle.
 They are also far more durable than any non-stick pan I’ve ever cooked with (not including cast-iron).
-I am most often asked what type of cooking surface they work on and this again depends on the model.
-Most are suitable to all types of stovetop elements, including induction, but be sure to read the fine print before purchasing.

-Besides having a great oven-safe, non-stick skillet, the other tool you’ll need to make this Potato Galette is a mandoline.
+Besides having a great oven-safe, non-stick skillet, the other tool you’ll want to consider when making this potato galette is a mandoline.
 I swear by the Benriner model shown here.
 It’s made in Japan, high-quality and the gold standard according to many professional chefs.
 I use this to slice cucumbers, radish, zucchini, eggplant, carrots, cabbage, etc. It also happens to be a great tool for anyone making my Ratatouille recipe.

-How to Make a Potato Galette: Step by Step
+How to Make a Potato Galette: a Step by Step

 Potato Galette – Whole30